Clallam-Jefferson County Pro Bono Lawyers Programs

 - Member of the state Access to Justice planning team for the Clallam and Jefferson County region.

 We fund and operate the Clallam Superior Court facilitator services.
-We employ a well trained and experienced courthouse facilitator.
-In 2011, she assisted 487 people, many who made up to 3-4 return visits.
+We employ a well trained and experienced courthouse facilitator who assists about 500 people yearly, many who make up to 3-4 return visits.

 - On site assistance for family law litigants.
 The facilitator's office is down the hall from the family courtroom.